blakeblackshear/frigate/docs/docs/configuration/semantic_search.md

 - **AMD**

-  - ROCm will automatically be detected and used for semantic search in the `-rocm` Frigate image.
+  - ROCm will automatically be detected and used for Semantic Search in the `-rocm` Frigate image.

 - **Intel**

-  - OpenVINO will automatically be detected and used for semantic search in the default Frigate image.
+  - OpenVINO will automatically be detected and used for Semantic Search in the default Frigate image.

 - **Nvidia**
-  - Nvidia GPUs will automatically be detected and used for semantic search in the `-tensorrt` Frigate image.
+  - Nvidia GPUs will automatically be detected and used for Semantic Search in the `-tensorrt` Frigate image.
-  - Jetson devices will automatically be detected and used for semantic search in the `-tensorrt-jp(4/5)` Frigate image.
+  - Jetson devices will automatically be detected and used for Semantic Search in the `-tensorrt-jp(4/5)` Frigate image.

 :::

 ## Usage and Best Practices

-1. Semantic search is used in conjunction with the other filters available on the Search page.
-Use a combination of traditional filtering and semantic search for the best results.
+1. Semantic Search is used in conjunction with the other filters available on the Search page.
+Use a combination of traditional filtering and Semantic Search for the best results.
 2. Use the thumbnail search type when searching for particular objects in the scene.
 Use the description search type when attempting to discern the intent of your object.
 3. Because of how the AI models Frigate uses have been trained, the comparison between text and image embedding distances generally means that with multi-modal (`thumbnail` and `description`) searches, results matching `description` will appear first, even if a `thumbnail` embedding may be a better match.
 Play with the "Search Type" setting to help find what you are looking for.
 Note that if you are generating descriptions for specific objects or zones only, this may cause search results to prioritize the objects with descriptions even if the the ones without them are more relevant.
 4. Make your search language and tone closely match exactly what you're looking for.
 If you are using thumbnail search, **phrase your query as an image caption**.
 Searching for "red car" may not work as well as "red sedan driving down a residential street on a sunny day".